sourcegraph/sourcegraph-public-snapshot/doc/admin/config/advanced_config_file.md

 1. You will no longer be able to save configuration edits through the web UI by default (you can use the web UI as scratch space, though).
 1. Sourcegraph sometimes performs automatic migrations of configuration when upgrading versions.
 This process will now be more manual for you (see below).

-## Critical configuration (management console)

-> NOTE: Sourcegraph 3.11 removed the management console, so all critical configuration settings are now located in the site configuration.
-See the [migration Sourcegraph v3.11+ migration notes](../migration/3_11.md) for more information.

 ## Site configuration